cbdp/100-days-of-code/log.md

 - Updating the scene each frame, detecting if buttons are pressed and triggering events based on those button presses.

 See learning.js and basics.js in Codecademy/Phaser JS for more details and the code from the first module.

+### Day 85: July 3, 2020
+#### 66 minutes
+##### Codecademy PhaserJS and Objects

+**Today's Progress**: Completed a quick objects project.
+Continued PhaserJS lessons.

+**Notes**: Wanted to reaffirm objects before continuing, so I did a small project from the basic js codecademy course on objects.
+It's dawned on me, that if I want to get 100% on the course and potentially get the certification, I'll need to finish all the basic projects.
+Rest of the hour was spent on building small paint-by-numbers game.